laravel/docs/billing.md

     php artisan vendor:publish --tag="cashier-migrations"

-After this you should add the following setting to the `boot` method of your `AppServiceProvider` in order to prevent the shipped migrations from running:
+After publishing you should add the following setting to the `boot` method of your `AppServiceProvider` in order to prevent the shipped migrations from running:

     use Laravel\Cashier\Cashier;